anish-mm/Render/README.md

 -----

+## EXAMPLE RENDER ARRAY FOR A PAGE
 ```
-//example render array for a page
 $page = array(
     'type' => 'page',

     //string containing title of page
     'title' => $title_for_my_page,

+    //string OR render array for link or table OR
-    //string | array of strings or render arrays for links and tables
+    // array of strings and render arrays for links and tables
     'body' => array(
         $render_array_for_table,
         $render_array_for_link,